cosmic-zip/maidz/README.md

 See this Review riseup.org
 You need to prove that you are some kind of activist-type to get an account with them.
 So I didn't bother to check out their security.
 This is how they present themselves: Riseup wrote:

-<7>The Riseup Collective is an autonomous body based in Seattle with collective members world wide.
+The Riseup Collective is an autonomous body based in Seattle with collective members world wide.
 Our purpose is to aid in the creation of a free society, a world with freedom from want and freedom of expression, a world without oppression or hierarchy, where power is shared equally.
 We do this by providing communication and computer resources to allies engaged in struggles against capitalism and other forms of oppression.

-Edit: I changed my mind and will not comment on Riseup.
+**Edit**: I changed my mind and will not comment on Riseup.
 It will have its use for some people and as this is a technical manual I edited out my political criticism to keep it that way.

-Disposable Mail-Addresses
+# Disposable Mail-Addresses

 Sometimes you need to register for a service and don't want to hand out your real mail-address.
 Setting up a new one also is a nuisance.
 That's where disposable mail-addresses come in.
 There is a ﬁrefox-addon named Bloody Vikings that automatically generates them for you.
 If you rather want to do that manually you can use some of these providers: